frc1675/brownbook/contributing/github-guide.md

 ---
-title: The title you want for the site
+title: Github for Non-programmers
-description: test description
+description: How to use GitHub to provide brownbook content
 ---

 ## GitHub for Non-programmers